adolenc/opendaq-graph-gui/README.md

 ## Building from source

-SDL2 and OpenGL development libraries are required to build this project.
+Installed OpenGL dev library is required to build this project.
-Once installed, you can build the project using CMake:
+Other dependencies (SDL2, imgui, implot, openDAQ) are fetched and built automatically using CMake:

 ```sh
 mkdir build